Associate in Science (A.S.)

 - Dr. Henry Buxbaum Memorial Award for Achievement and Promise in Fine Arts

-- Wayne Williams Fine Art Award in Honor of His Parents Ashley and Pauline Williams
+- Professor Wayne Williams Award in Honor of his Parents Ashley and Pauline Williams

 Past graduates who have met specific award criteria have received scholarships from the School of Visual Arts, Rochester Institute of Technology, and Syracuse University.
-For more information, contact the visual and performing arts department or the financial aid office.
+For information on these scholarships, contact the FLCC Foundation.

 Although their areas of expertise vary, the entire faculty in the art programs shares a commitment to teaching as their top priority.
 Each adjunct faculty member in the fine arts and graphic design programs is currently an artist.
 With their artistic backgrounds, the faculty brings valuable experience to the classroom from the work world.